Noviel/osnova-mobile-template/README.md

 #OSNOVA: Client+Server application template

 ###bI
-Backbone for Client+Server application for node.js and browsers with built-in ES6 syntax support.
+Backbone for Client/Server application for Android/iOS and browsers and node.js with built-in ES6 syntax support.
 Wow such ready-to-go much time to watch anime.

-###Philosophy
-Repetition of exact the same actions is boring.
-Using this template you can start creation of your new application in a few minutes.
-Cutting edge features of ES6, Express.js as core of web server and Mongoose for work with database are ready-to-use.
-You can deploy and launch your application on old environments because of built-in transpiling ES6 to ES5.
+###Features
+- Cordova for building Android/iOS mobile application.
+- Cutting edge features of ES6 on any environment.
+- Express.js as core of web server.
+- Mongoose for working with database.
+- Socket.IO for real-time client-server communication.
+- Webpack for building client code for web and mobile.

 ###Install